GenericMappingTools/remote-datasets/docs/earth-gebco.rst

 We also scale and reformat the original data to take up very little space so that downloads from the servers are as fast as possible.
-For the earth_gebco grids this means we chose 1 meter as the smallest data unit, which is well below the uncertainties in the data.
+For the earth_gebco grids this means we chose 1 meter as the grid z step, which is well below the uncertainties in the data.
 Elevations are stored in a short integer grid that is highly compressed by netCDF lossless compression and chunking.
-The 3 and 1 arc second SRTM tiles are instead served as losslessly compressed JPEG2000 tiles whose smallest data unit is 1 meter.
+The 3 and 1 arc second SRTM tiles are instead served as losslessly compressed JPEG2000 tiles whose grid z step is 1 meter.

 **Note**: Because of this quantization, these grids should be used with care in morphometric studies (e.g., slope, curvature or roughness analyses), since even sub-meter rounding can bias